BabylonJS/Documentation/content/landing_pages/toolsAndResourcesPerformanceProfilerLandingPage.md

 perfCollector.sendEvent(event);
 ```

-**Note**: The user shouldn't set the value property to undefined after selecting a value for it.
+**Note**: You shouldn't set the value property to undefined after selecting a value for it.
 Doing so may result in unexpected behavior (this will switch between counting the number of occurrences and tracking a custom value related to an event).